ka0913560-hub/NetflixClone/README.md

-# Netflix Clone Project
+# stream-app-project

-This is a front-end clone of the Netflix homepage built using HTML and CSS.
+This is a front-end clone of the app homepage built using HTML and CSS.
 This project was part of my web development learning journey.

 ## Technologies Used
 * HTML5